Wake Up Cloud just reached

 You are ready to take the next step, so you want to know everything.

-The bottom line is that you can wait for your fears to go away, but you’ll be waiting for the rest of your life.
-Forget about 100% clarity and forget about getting things perfect, and just start.
+You can wait for your fears to go away, but you’ll be waiting for the rest of your life.
+Forget about 100% clarity and forget about getting things perfect.
+Just start.

 5. False Expectations